-Once the underwriting process has been completed, you will be provided with a hard copy of your life insurance policy that should be kept in a secure place.
-Your beneficiaries should also be informed on where your policy will be stored.
+After the underwriting process is complete, you will be given a hard copy of your life insurance policy, which should be kept in a safe place.
+Your beneficiaries should also be informed of the location of your policy.

-While all policies will vary in length, place of provisions and overall organization, the face page of most life insurance contracts are quite similar.
+While each policy’s length, location of provisions, and overall organization will vary, the face page of most life insurance contracts is quite similar.

-In fact, the face page of a policy should contain some–if not all–of the following information.
+In fact, the face page of a policy should include some, if not all, of the information listed below.

-Following the insurance company name, the face page should include specific details of the policy.
-This should include the following information: the name of the insured and the name of the policyholder, the face amount of the policy, the policy number and the policy date.
+Following the name of the insurance company, the face page should include policy specifics.
+This should include the following information: the insured’s and policyholder’s names, the face amount of the policy, the policy number, and the policy date.

-Perhaps the most important aspect of the face page is the insurer’s promise to pay if and when the policyholder dies, as this is the heart of any life insurance policy.
-The face page should also include a basic description of the type of life insurance policy that the policyholder is purchasing.
+The insurer’s promise to pay if and when the policyholder dies is perhaps the most important aspect of the face page, as this is the heart of any life insurance policy.
+The face page should also include a basic description of the type of life insurance policy being purchased by the policyholder.

-Below is an example of a traditional whole life policy description:
+An example of a traditional whole-life policy description follows:

 “Whole Life – Level Face Amount Plan.
 Insurance payable upon death.
 Premiums payable for life.
 Policy participates in dividends.
 Dividends, dividend credits and policy loans may be used to help pay premiums,” as quoted in McGill’s Life Insurance 8th edition.

-A statement about the policy’s free look provision – period of time where the policyholder can return the policy after acceptance – should also be included on the face page.
-Typically, this provision is ten days.
+On the face page, include a statement about the policy’s free look provision (the period of time after acceptance during which the policyholder can return the policy).
+This provision is typically ten days.

-Lastly, signatures of the officers – usually the president and the secretary – of the company should be listed on the face page.
-Having their signature binds the company to the terms of the contract.
+Finally, the signatures of the company’s officers – usually the president and secretary – should be listed on the face page.
+Their signature binds the company to the contract’s terms.

 Want to learn more about life insurance?
 Read our article The Most Frequently Asked Life Insurance Questions.